paulmorar/dynatrace-data-sdk/README.md

 # dynatrace-data-sdk

-This is a package that simplifies sending various types of data into your Dynatrace tenant.
+## Introduction

+This package aims at simplifying data interactions with your Dynatrace tenant (JavaScript) SDK.
+It can be used directly for any JavaScript application or NodeJs server-side application.